Conference Agenda

 1University of Manchester, United Kingdom; 2Central Bank of Costa Rica, Costa Rica

-This paper examines firms' behavioural responses to Costa Rica’s 2019 corporate tax reform, which reduced the system’s distortions but decreased simplicity.
-Using 2016–2023 corporate tax return data and a difference-in-differences design, we analyse how firms adjusted to rich tax changes.
-Our descriptive analysis suggests that the reform reduced revenue and cost manipulation, previously evident in bunching around revenue thresholds and profit margin discontinuities.
-Furthermore, our causal findings reveal two key patterns.
-First, firms responded asymmetrically, reacting more strongly to tax cuts than increases, suggesting reported profits are downward sticky due to audit risks and evasion costs.
-Second, firms’ intensive margin responses were driven by marginal rather than average tax rates, contrasting with previous evidence showing that individuals misinterpret and over-simplify tax schedules.
-These findings align with profit-maximisation theory and suggest that well-communicated tax reforms can enhance efficiency without increasing compliance errors, even at the cost of reduced simplicity.
+This paper examines firms’ behavioural responses to Costa Rica’s 2019 corporate tax reform, which reduced distortions in the tax system but decreased its simplicity.
+Using 2016–2023 corporate tax return data and a difference-in-differences design, we analyse how firms adjusted to the reform’s rich variation in marginal and average tax rates.
+Our descriptive analysis suggests the reform reduced revenue and cost manipulation, previously evident in bunching around revenue thresholds and profit margin discontinuities.
+Our causal findings reveal two main patterns.
+First, firms responded asymmetrically, reacting more strongly to tax cuts than to tax increases.
+This likely reflects the removal of growth barriers for small firms, or the downward stickiness of reported profits driven by evasion costs.
+Second, firms responded to marginal but not average tax rates, contrasting with evidence that individuals simplify tax schedules.
+These findings suggest that well-communicated reforms can improve efficiency without increasing compliance errors.

 Contreras-Behavioural Responses To Tax Systems-311.pdf